 Different institutions offer different types of qualifications for 16 to 19 year olds.
-At QPCS we offer a variety of Advanced courses as well as BTEC Level 2 courses in Business and Creative Media Production.
+At QPCS we offer a variety of advanced courses as well as the CTEC Level 2 course in Business.
 The information available from Connexions will give you information about where you can study other types of courses.

 You may study a mix of A Level and BTEC Courses.
 Consider if you are better at exams or coursework when you are choosing your courses.

 For those who achieve at least 4 GCSE passes at grade D these courses enable you to achieve the equivalent of 4 GCSE A*-C passes and give you the opportunity to progress to Advanced Courses the following year.

 You will have to gain a least grade C in either Mathematics or English to progress to any advanced courses at QPCS.
 For students who have not achieved grade C there are re-take courses for each of these most important subjects to ensure that all students leave school with both.

 We work in partnership with Capital City Academy to make additional subjects available to our students.
 Teachers from across the schools ensure students are supported with travel arrangements and we keep in close touch with each other about our students’ progress.